 Equipped with two state-of-the-art full video control rooms, the new 7,850- square-foot University of Louisville Athletics Broadcast Center also houses three additional scaled back control rooms that allow for live telecasts of multiple events that may either overlap, or are concurrently played, to air on multiple television platforms.

-Instead of mobile trucks covering sporting events, live programming will be originated from the new centralized production facility.
-With fiber connections to each venue, the broadcast center will also produce live, in-game content for UofL venue video boards such as those in Cardinal Stadium, Dr. Mark & Cindy Lynn Stadium, KFC Yum!
+Instead of mobile trucks covering sporting events, live programming originates from the new centralized production facility.
+With fiber connections to each venue, the broadcast center produces live, in-game content for facility video boards, such as those in Cardinal Stadium, Dr. Mark & Cindy Lynn Stadium, KFC Yum!
 Center, Jim Patterson Stadium and Ulmer Field.
-The UofL Athletics Broadcast Center is connected by fiber to ESPN.
+The Broadcast Center is connected by fiber to ESPN.

 September 17, 2018

 U of L OPENS ITS NEW $8M BROADCAST STUDIO

 The University of Louisville was going for a “wow factor” with the lobby of its recently completed TV production studio.

 I toured the studio last week, ahead of today’s public unveiling, with Louisville Business First photographer Chris Fryer to get the lowdown on the $8 million facility at 1900 Arthur St., next to the FirstBuild facility on U of L’s Belknap campus.
 Our guides were Kenny Klein, U of L’s sports information director, and Jeremy Noe, the school’s executive director of television production.

 Stepping into the lobby, even with the lights off, was enough to overwhelm the senses.